proloyd/DstRF/README.md

 -------
 We applied the algorithm on a subset of MEG data collected from 17 adults (aged 18-27 years) under an auditory task described in the papers.
-In short, during the task, the participants listened to `1 min` long segments from an audiobook recording of [The Legend of Sleepy Hollow by Washington Irving](https://librivox.org/the-legend-of-sleepy-hollow-by-washington-irving/)
+In short, during the task, the participants listened to `1 min` long segments from an audio-book recording of [The Legend of Sleepy Hollow by Washington Irving](https://librivox.org/the-legend-of-sleepy-hollow-by-washington-irving/)
 , narrated by a male speaker.
 We consider localizing the TRFs using a total of `6 min` data from each participant.
-MNE-python 0.14 was used in preprocessing the raw data to automatically detect and discard flat channels, remove extraneous artifacts, and to band-pass filter the data in the range `1 - 80 Hz`.
+MNE-python 0.14 was used in pre-processing the raw data to automatically detect and discard flat channels, remove extraneous artifacts, and to band-pass filter the data in the range `1 - 80 Hz`.
 The six `1 min` long data epochs were then down-sampled to ``200 Hz``.
 As the stimulus variable, we used the speech envelope reflecting the momentary acoustic power, by averaging the auditory spectrogram representation (generated using a model of the